magepages/mpdocs/docs/2checkout/index.md

 - **Enable**: Select **Yes** to turn on the module and use the 2Checkout features.
 - **Title**: Set the title for this payment method at storeview.
 - **Payment Action**: Use **Payment Action** here as **Authorize and Capture**.
-Payment will be Capture immediately after the Customer Place order is successful.
-At that moment, the Customer's card will pay for the order and the Invoice will be created
+Payment will be captured immediately after the customer place order successfully.
+At that moment, the customer's card will pay for the order and the invoice will be created.
 - **New Order Status**: Select status when customer orders successfully:
-  - **Processing**: Display status with Processing when order is successful.
+  - **Processing**: Display status with **Processing** when order is successful.
 You can change the status in the backend with each order.
-  - **Suspected Fraud**: Displays status with Suspected Fraud when order is successful.
+  - **Suspected Fraud**: Displays status with **Suspected Fraud** when order is successful.
 You can change the status in the backend with each order.
-With this status admin can accept payment or reject payment and then transfer status to Processing.
+With this status admin can accept payment or reject payment and then transfer status to **Processing**.
-- **Transfer Cart Items To Payment Gateway**: Select "Yes" to transfer the list of items in the order to the payment gateway.
+- **Transfer Cart Items To Payment Gateway**: Select "Yes" to transfer the item list in the order to the payment gateway.
 In contrast, select "No".

 ![Imgur](https://i.imgur.com/Pq40Dfz.png)

 - **Accepted Currencies**: Admin can choose which currencies on the website are allowed to use this payment method
 - **Display Checkout**: Select the type of checkout display for this payment method.
 There are 3 types of display:
   - **Display Checkout = Magento Default**: Displays the payment method of 2Checkout at Magento's default checkout page.
 When choosing this type of payment display, admin can choose Card Types to apply with 2Checkout payment method.
     - **Card Types**:
       - Choose 1 or more cards for payment
       - Cards will be authenticated when Customer completes the card number when checking out.
 For cards not selected in this section, there will be an invalid message for the customer.
 With the card not selected it will not be displayed in the Checkout page and when ordering the backend.

   ![Imgur](https://i.imgur.com/WXhCknf.png)